XuegongLab/neoguider/README.md

 Notably, if you used NeoGuider to perform a task that does not use a given third-party tool, then the license of this third-party tool (which you did not use) is irrelevant to you.
 The tasks performed by the third-party tools that require paid licenses for any for-profit use are as follows:
-UVC: detection of neoepitope candidates;
+UVC: detection of neoepitope candidates (you can set variantcaller=mutect from the snakemake --config cmd-line option to run Mutect2, which is slightly less sensitive (BTW, I am the author of UVC, so this claim may be biased));
 netMHCpan, netMHCstabpan, and PRIME: feature extraction from pre-detected candidates;
 MixCR: TCR clonotype detection.